 In Essential Science Indicators, all papers, including Highly Cited Papers, are assigned to one of 22 broad fields (the 22nd is Multidisciplinary, on which see below).
 Each journal in Essential Science Indicators is assigned to only one field and papers appearing in that title are similarly assigned.
 In the case of multidisciplinary journals such as Science, Nature, Proceedings of the National Academy of Sciences of the USA, and others, however, a special analysis is undertaken.
 Each article in such publications is individually reviewed, including an examination of the journals cited in its references.
 The paper is then reclassified to the most frequently occurring category in the article's cited references.
 For more information about this reclassification process, see our article at Classification of Papers in Multidisciplinary Journal.

 A ranking of author names in each ESI category by number of Highly Cited Papers produced during 2003-2013 was the first step in identification and selection of our new list of highly cited researchers.
 We used algorithmic analysis to help distinguish between individuals with the same name or name form (surname and initials).
 In instances where any ambiguity remained, manual inspection was needed.
 This entailed searching for papers by author surname and one or multiple initials, ordering them chronologically, visually inspecting each (noting journal of publication, research topic or theme, institutional addresses, co-authorships, and other attributes), and deciding which ones could be attributed to a specific individual.
 As noted in the FAQ section, we examined original papers, if necessary, as well the websites of researchers themselves and their curricula vitae.
 This was often required if a researcher changed institutional affiliations several times during the period surveyed.

-The final new list contains some 3,100 highly cited researchers in 21 fields of the sciences and social sciences.
+The final new list contains about 3,000 highly cited researchers in 21 fields of the sciences and social sciences.